contactlab/contacthub-sdk-dotnet/README.md

 <a name="tags"/>
 ##### Tags

-The tags consist of two arrays of strings called 'auto' and 'manual' (CustomerTagTypeEnum.Auto CustomerTagTypeEnum.Manual) Get customer
+Tags consist of two arrays of strings known as 'auto' and 'manual' (CustomerTagTypeEnum.Auto CustomerTagTypeEnum.Manual)

+**Example:**

-tags:
+Get customer tags:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
     Tags customerTag = currentNode.GetCustomerTags("9bdca5a7-5ecf-4da4-86f0-78dbf1fa950f",ref error);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can add and delete a single element using these shortcuts.
-Add customer
+You can add and delete a single element using the following shortcuts:

+**Examples:**

-tags:
+Add customer tags:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
    Tags currentTags = currentNode.AddCustomerTag(